xxLestadxx/influxdb-client-python/README.rst

 Synchronous client
 """"""""""""""""""

-Data are writes in a synchronous HTTP request.
+Data are writen in a synchronous HTTP request.

 .. code-block:: python